RauliL/plorth/docs/api.md

   <dd>array</dd>
 </dl>

-Creates a duplicate free version of the array.
+Removes duplicate elements from the array.

 ---